 1- Low GI and No Bad Carbohydrates

 We used parts of this diet when forming her diet plan.
-We did not eliminate carbohydrates from her diet, but focused on key bad carbohydrates.
+We did not eliminate carbohydrates from her diet but focused on key bad carbohydrates.
 One very bad source of obesity is white bread, so we replaced this completely with wholemeal and German bread.
-These are digested slowly and the energy released throughout the day, rather than being digested quickly and the excess stored as fat.
+These are digested slowly and the energy is released throughout the day, rather than being digested quickly and the excess stored as fat.
 Likewise, croissants, doughnuts and other simple carbohydrates were eliminated.
 We also tried to encourage eating more lean meats, like chicken and fish.
-For dinner, we decreased the amount of potatoes and rice and substituted it with a range of green vegetables.
+For dinner, we decreased the number of potatoes and rice and substituted it with a range of green vegetables.
 This change to diet is less dramatic, but over time has dramatic success.

 This diet still allowed her to eat carbohydrates and have a more balanced diet.
 This also helped her retain energy to lead a busy work and family life, whilst getting in a little bit of exercise.

 The chicken and fish in her diet have been hugely beneficial, as it has strengthened her muscles (without bulking) and thereby increase her metabolism.
 The faster metabolic rate will help her body continually burn more fat than it had previously.
 Furthermore, it needs a degree of exercise to use and develop the muscles.